k-rns/workshop_data_reuse/_episodes/02_erddap_catalog_search.md

 * search “Biogeochemical-Argo”
 * Questions:
   * how many datasets are being returned?
   * What is the difference between the datasets?
+(Does the title give something away?)
   * What is the time range the datasets have?
+(Hint click data tab)

 Exercise from:  [Tabular Datasets with BGC-Argo data](https://dale-robinson.gitbook.io/coastwatch-satellite-course-may-2021/tutorials/erddap/tabular-datasets-bgc-argo-data)